gsiems/plprofiler_client/README.md

 A [plprofiler](https://github.com/bigsql/plprofiler) client written in plsql and shell.

-This started when trying to use plprofiler on a RedHat box and finding that the client didn't work due to some files missing from the system python.

-The goal was to use plprofiler in conjunction with [pgTap](https://github.com/theory/pgtap) in order to both measure performance and test coverage.
+The original goal was to use plprofiler in conjunction with [pgTap](https://github.com/theory/pgtap) in order to both measure performance and test coverage.

-Wanting different reporting than that provided by python client and not wanting to deal with maintaining a separate python install just to run one CLI app resulted in extracting queries from the python and storing them in the database.
-The remainder is the result of simply adding a couple of new reports and some shell (bash actually) scripting.
+## The problem

+1. Initially, this needed to be run on a RedHat box where it was found that the plprofiler client didn't work due to some files missing from the system python (and there was no interest in maintaining a separate python install just to run one CLI app).

+2. The output from the plprofiler client wasn't very useful for measuring pgTap test coverage.

+## The solution

+The chosen solution was to create database functions from queries extracted from the python client, add a couple of report generator functions (one for performance and one for test coverage), and finally add some shell (bash actually) scripting to make the functions easier to use for testing.

-# Usage
+## Usage

 Load the profiler_client schema into the database: